momeryigit/ME462-MIDI/Meeting_minutes/README.md

 12. Hot swappable battery konsepti araştırılacak ve orada neler yapılabilir bakılacak, parallel connection olması iyi mi kötü mü bir sorun olur mu araştırılacak haftaya.
 13. https://www.robolinkmarket.com/xl4016-300w-10a-dc-dc-voltaj-dusurucu-regulator-karti? elimizdeki 2 tane bundan var.
 14.

+## MEETING NO: 6
+__DATE: 20.03.2024
+TIME: 17:35
+TOPIC:?__

+__ATTENDEES: Ömer, Seçkin, Erdem, Sarp, Buğra hoca, Omar, İsmail Hoca__
+__Writer: Ömer__

+1. Stepper motor drivers are getting hot.
+May need heat sinks.
+2 drivers are burnt.
+2. Dampers are good.
+Front and back axes should be balanced.
+Apparatus' length may change.
+We can extend the hinge.
+3. Have some stuff around that resemble carpets, obstacles.
+4. We'll need a makita charger.
+5. We may need to build a localization stuff to see our robot's position.
+This localization stuff can be built with aruco markers on top of our robot and camera. up.
+Camera can tell our robot's position.
+Another possibility is the opposite.
+That's why Raspberry Pi is desired.
+One camera looks up to the ceiling which is filled with aruco markers and the other camera looks front.
+6. Localization is extra.
+7. Our robot should have bumpers, ultrasonic sensors ( not a big must ), accelerometer.
+And there is raspberry pi.
+8. We have a laser scanner (SLAM side is opened).
+9. We should be able to place this laser scanner into our robot (a meaningful place) and let it publish to a topic.
+10. This laser scanner does not see glass.
+11. Bumpers should not be metal.
+Touching part should not be metal.
+12. There are some linux st keys for the scanner.
+This scanner is almost ros-ready.
+13. It can become a 3D laser scanner (HOW COOL IS THAT? xD).
+14. For hot swappable part: We may have 3rd battery.
+ALternatively, we need to come up with some capacitors, which is our buffer.
+15. We should have a swap button.
+When pressed, computers should minimize its processes(image processors, laser data, etc).
+These processes should be pausable.
+When we are swapping the batteries, we can measure the time it takes and perform the calculations.
+16. Pressing button idea can change.
+For example, it might be a switch.
+17. We can do it with regular batteries instead of using capacitors.
+18. We can put a tiny powerbank.
+We only want Pi to run forever.
+19. We can purchase a UPS(Uninterruptable Power Supply) for Raspberry Pi.
+20. Have the raspberry pie outside and let it get charged during the day(solar panels).
+Make some research about solar panels.
+21. If there is a solution, we can go for it.
+22. Also, there are some powerbank charges and discharges at the smae time.
+23. Send .stl's to Buğra hoca and he may print them.
+Or get a TPU from him.
+24. We may use WiFi instead of serial.
+Pi may not be next to ESP32.
+25. Someone may put their laptop on top of our robot and do not even use raspberry pi.
+Wireless provides flexibility.
+26. Wireless should be tried.
+Robot should support both (wireless and wired).
+27. Publisher should be all around the world.
+Any PC on this network should be able to publish.
+28. Generally, Ubuntu is put into pi.
+We can also run boot raspberry pi 4.
+29. First boot will be on SD card (not clear).
+30. Buğra hoca will give us an SD card.
+31. We should SSH into pi (developer mode).
+When pi boots up, it should be ROS controllable.
+32. Laser is connected to pi.
+33. We can open 2 ports for downloading and uploading in MPython.
+34. We may use Raspberry Pico or ESP32.
+35. ESP's have pwm pins which do not put any CPU work.
+This may be true for pico as well.
+36. Python may not be optimal for threading.
+37. We might use a timer for publishing data.
+We can determine time periods.
+38. Whenever a bumper is pressed, publish it(when there is a change).
+Battery may be updated once in 10 secs.
+These will be designed.
+Ultrasonic can be 10 Hz.
+39. We should put some effort on localization.
+Also, the dead reckoning.
+40. We can have some electric tapes and build grids.
+We can test our dead reckoning.
+We can figure out how much slippage we have.
+For example, we say go for 20 cms and test our robot.
+41. Wide angle camera (more than 140 degrees).
+Try to capture images with it.
+42. Major concern is good integrity.
+Things should be nicely plugged etc. Basic usage should be easy.
+43. For future users, prepare a tutorial for each case.
+(Raspberry pi and PCs or only PCs).
+ROS2 packages should run on anywhere (PC, raspberry pi).
+Our tutorial should teach how to build network (wired? wireless?).
+44. We must provide flexbility (pi pc robot, pc only robot, or anything that comes to mind).
+45. Roll of TPU, Makita charger will be provided by Buğra hoca.